 As any step the model takes will change the exposure on her quite significantly - nearer to light source means brighter and further away from the light source means darker - and thus movements will be more limited.
 If the photographer wants to try shooting from different angles (to be more creative), some of the lighting equipment may appear inside the photograph and thus have to be shifted/changed and the power has to be adjusted accordingly, which will require testing of light again.

-Of course, it depends on individual situation (e.g. location, number of locations, amount of ambient light, direction of ambient light and the mood that the photographer wants to create) for the number of artificial light to be set up.
+Of course, it depends on individual situation (e.g. location, number of locations, amount of ambient light, direction of ambient light and the mood that the photographer wants to create) for the number and type of artificial light to be set up.
 Unfortunately, in most situations, the budgets don't include the much needed assistants and time to do with more professional equipment that are essential to produce better lighting.